Dplyr shrub volume aggregation (solution)

 ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-1. Copy the above code and modify it to calculate and print the average height of a plant in each experiment.
+1. Use drop_na(), group_by and summarize to calculate and print the average height of a plant in each experiment, while ignoring plants that have a height of NA when calculating the average.

 # A tibble: 3 × 2